Leibniz Network "Non-Cognitive Skills: Acquisition and Economic Consequences"

 - Department(s)/ Research Infrastructure

-- German Socio- Economic Panel Study Education Policy
+- German Socio- Economic Panel Study Education and Family

 - Project Status